-- Establish a comprehensive child labour policy. - Establish multi-tiered supply chain monitoring capacity in all sourcing countries. - Ensure monitoring programmes are adapted to supply chain risks and structures. - Prevent and mitigate business practices that directly or indirectly increase the risk of child labour. - Establish a remediation mechanism that ensures access to appropriate remedy for victims of child labour.
+- Establish a comprehensive child labour policy. - 3 Establish multi-tiered supply chain monitoring capacity in all sourcing countries. - 4 Ensure monitoring programmes are adapted to supply chain risks and structures. - 5 Prevent and mitigate business practices (in particular purchasing practices) that directly or indirectly increase the risk of child labour. - 6 Establish a remediation mechanism that ensures access to appropriate remedy for victims of child labour.